-Answer: In Alabama, the breath testing machine that the police use is called the Draeger Alcotest 7110.
+Answer: In Alabama, the breath test machine that the police use is called the Draeger Alcotest 7110.
 It is a machine.
 It does what it is told by its software.
 For the machine to accept the breath sample, the client must provide at least 1.3 liters of air for a minimum blow time of four seconds.
 If these amounts are not met, the machine will not produce a result.
-Therefore, if a person does not blow hard enough or long enough, the machine will not produce a result, thereby setting up the potential for the officer to opine that the person refused.
-However, even though the machine won’t produce a result at the station, the Draeger Alcotest 7110 does capture all of the different data points of the test and store that at a mainframe computer at the Department of Forensic Sciences.
-We then have the ability under what’s called a Data Pack request to harvest that information and show that the person was actually attempting to take the test, and sometimes can even produce a number or result and show that it was not a refusal.
+Therefore, if a person does not blow hard enough or long enough, the machine will not produce a result, thereby setting up the potential for the officer to state that the person refused.
+However, even though the machine won’t produce a result at the station, the Draeger Alcotest 7110 does capture all of the different data points of the test and stores them at a mainframe computer at the Department of Forensic Sciences.
+We then have the ability under what’s called a Data Pack request to get a copy of that information to show that the person was actually attempting to take the roadside test.
+Sometimes we can even produce a blood alcohol content BAC number or result and show that it was not a DUI refusal.